 The first question any buyer swapping out of a conventional petrol or diesel car will ask is about the range and charging.
-There are three different versions of the Model 3, but even the cheapest model (now simply called Model 3) has an official range of 305 miles.
-The bigger battery version, called the Long Range, increases its reach to 374 miles, and most owners will find that to be plenty in-between top-ups at home or at destinations.
+There are three different versions of the Model 3, but since a facelift in 2023, even the entry-level model has an official range of 318 miles.
+The Model 3 Long Range AWD will be the big seller, though, and increases its reach to 421 miles (390 miles if you go for the more popular 19-inch alloy wheels).
 If you do need to charge in the middle of a journey, there are now thousands of compatible fast and rapid chargers throughout the UK, including Tesla’s own superb super-fast Supercharger network of almost 1,000 charging points at almost 100 locations.

 Where the Model 3 really sets itself apart from rivals is with its tech.
 The minimalist interior might take some getting used to as almost all of the functions are controlled by a central ‘tablet’ screen, leaving the rest of the dashboard clear and uncluttered.